 - How to set up a plasma cutter:

-Instead of reading the whole article, you can just have a look at the following comparison chart where will differentiate and make your own choice to buy any of them.
+Instead of reading the whole article, have a look at the following comparison chart where we have differentiated, and you can make your choice to buy any of them.

 7 Best Plasma Cutter Under 500